HirokiKibori/mwt-minimalism/README.md

 ### WSL2
 WSL2 is used for docker and vms.
-So run in admin-mode:
+So run while logged into an admin-account:

 ```
 > Start-Process powershell -Verb runAs